oricis/Caliopen/CONTRIBUTING.md

 First of all, thank you for contributing, you are awesome!

-CONTRIBUTING.md file may be present in sub-directries with specific informations.

-* report a bug or post a feature request: https://feedback.caliopen.org/
+* Report a bug or post a feature request: https://feedback.caliopen.org/
 * [Installation process](doc/installation) for development purpose
+* You don't where to start and you want something simple to do?
+[Take a look to the good first issues](https://github.com/CaliOpen/Caliopen/labels/good%20first%20issue)
+* You are more involved on Caliopen developments, please read the [Welcome Guide](./doc/welcome.md)

 ## Code of conduct